redhat-documentation/vale-at-red-hat/README.md

 $ vale modules/<filename>.adoc
 ```

-1. Review the vale output and use some of it update your content file.
+1. Review the vale output and use it to update your content file.

 1. Re-run the same `vale` command to see the new results.

 Caveat: The styles are not perfect and not complete.
-Don't be discouraged by the output from vale.
+Don't be discouraged by the vale output.
 Simply review the output and choose what's useful to you.
 We're working on making them better.

 <!-- ## Optional: Eliminating false positives